kaiachain/kaia-docs/docs/references/sdk/ether-js.md

 node read.js
 ```

-If the transaction was succesful, you'll see the block number and user’s KLAY balance in your terminal.
+If the transaction was succesful, you'll see the block number and user’s KAIA balance in your terminal.

 ## Sending a transaction to the blockchain